Financial-Times/ui-style-guide/index.md

 ###Two scales

-There are two scales of input available in Origami the “default” size should suffice for most platforms while the “Big”* scale is used for devices and scenarios where touch-based UI is required.
+There are two scales of input available in Origami the “default” size should suffice for most platforms while the big scale is used for devices and scenarios where touch-based UI is required.

-*may change to better name

 INSERT DEMO CODE HERE of the 2 scales types.